jonaslu/iamjonas/src/posts/2019/08/getting-better-at-it.md

 ---
-title: Getting better at it
+title: "Getting better at it"
 date: 2019-08-13
-summary: Want to get better at programming?
-Me too!
+summary: "Want to get better at programming?
+Me too!"
 ---

 I love programming!
 It's even worse now after having done it for almost three decades.

 I thought that it would perhaps settle down and become more of a bread-winner and less of an exciting game - but on the contrary, it just gets more and more exciting.
 Here's why...